rajasoun/coach-lab/README.md

 2. What is Python, Java & Go
 3. Basics (CLI, Input and Output)
 4. Haker Rank - Free Subscription
-5. Instroduction to Data Structures in Python  (Map, List and Set)
+5. Instroduction to Data Structures in Python  (List and Set)
 6. Applying Theory in solving First Hacker Rank Problem